Dr David McCallam

 BA (London Metropolitan), MA (Warwick), MPhil, PhD (Cambridge)

 I specialize in the long eighteenth century in France, covering the French Enlightenment and the French Revolution.
 I have published monographs on the authors Chamfort and Laclos as well as co-edited books on Enlightenment literary culture and the influence of earth sciences in France from 1740 to 1940.
 I am particularly interested in dynamic, unstable mountain environments (volcanoes, avalanches) encountered in eighteenth-century texts, in travel literature and in the environmental humanities more generally.
-My study of volcanoes in eighteenth-century Europe will be published by the Voltaire Foundation, Oxford, in 2019.
+My study of volcanoes in eighteenth-century Europe was published by the Voltaire Foundation / Liverpool University Press in 2019.
 A more recent interest is in the poetry of the late eighteenth century in the context of the French Revolution, especially that of André Chénier.
 I also enjoy French theatre, running an extra-curricular Molière reading group and co-directing the annual French play as part of the University of Sheffield’s Modern Languages Drama Festival.
-I am currently the Academic in Residence at the Graves Gallery, Museums Sheffield (2018-19).
+I was the Academic in Residence at the Graves Gallery, Museums Sheffield (2018-19).

 Member of the Editorial Board of Eighteenth-Century Fiction (2016-)